jaes16/OS/README.md

 ## Requirements for running:
 - qemu-system-i386
 - i686-elf-gcc
-- i386-elf-gdb
+- i386-elf-gdb (suggested)
 - GRUB

 If on Mac or Linux, these can easily be installed with homebrew.
+Cross-compiling is necessary.

 ## Running the OS: